The Ultimate Guide to In-Season Winter Wedding Flowers

 Caramel-hued roses brought a rustic vibe to this white anemone-filled clutch.

-Bouquet With Lisianthus and Anemone Blooms
+Bouquet with Lisianthus and Anemone Blooms

 Because of the ruffled nature of lisianthus blooms, they add great texture to winter floral arrangements.

-Fern Bouquet for Gorgeous Winter Wedding
+Fern Bouquet for Modern Winter Wedding

 Fern sprigs were paired with white roses in this arrangement.

-Bouquet With White Garden Roses
+Bouquet with White Garden Roses

 White garden roses and white ranunculus blooms, paired with berries and lush greenery, brought a wintry feel to this arrangement.